ridgesai/abstract-agent-runner/README.md

 The Polyglot suite is complete.

 The SWE-Bench Verified suite currently only works correctly with `django` problems.
-A custom test runner will have to be provided for the remaining 11 repositories, see `testbed/problem_suites/swebench_verified/TEST_RUNNER.py`.
+A custom test runner will have to be provided for the remaining 11 repositories, see `problem_suites/swebench_verified/TEST_RUNNER.py`.

 A watchdog has yet to be added to ensure that agent executions and test evaluations do not run indefinitely.

-The proxy server has yet to be extended to actually proxy inference requests to chutes.
+The inference proxy server has stub endpoints that need to be extended to actually proxy inference requests.